The Farmers' Struggle

 Our Vision

-A just, inclusive, and processors agriculture cooperative where empowered members thrive with dignity, share prosperity, and lead transformative agricultural growth and processing in the Caraga Region.
+A just, inclusive, and sustainable cooperative community where empowered members thrive with dignity, share prosperity, and lead transformative agricultural development in Caraga Region.

 Our Mission